Mikuel210/CodyFirmware/README.md

 No AI was used to write this README.

+> [!NOTE]
+> I didn't submit this project to any other YSWS.
+It might appear like so because I started working on the `Cody` Hackatime project, which I previously used for submitting the robot itself to Blueprint.
+Early commit history for the firmware is on the main [Cody](https://github.com/Mikuel210/Cody) repo too.

 ---

-> Note: Early commit history for the firmware is in the [Cody](https://github.com/Mikuel210/Cody) repo

 Made with ❤️ for [Horizons](horizons.hackclub.com) thanks to [Hack Club](https://hackclub.com)